Mark2Mark/Show-Rotated/README.md

 ### Install

-1. Install via the Plugin Manager in GLyphs.
+1. Install via the Plugin Manager in Glyphs.
 2. Restart Glyphs.

 ### How to use